 The Charter of the Board of Directors serves as a reference point for the Board activities.
-The Charter outlines the demarcation of the roles, functions, responsibilities and powers of the Board, various Board committees of GFH and matters reserved for final decision-making or pre approval by the Board and the policies and practices of the Board in respect of matters such as conflicts of interest and convening of Board meetings.
+The Charter outlines the demarcation of the roles, functions, responsibilities and powers of the Board, various Board committees of GFH and matters reserved for final decision-making or preapproval by the Board and the policies and practices of the Board in respect of matters such as conflicts of interest and convening of Board meetings.

-The Board Charter sets up a detailed Board Training guide which provides a framework for induction/orientation of new Board members.
+The Board Charter sets up a detailed Board Training guide which provides a framework for induction/orientation of new Board of Directors.
 The new Board of Directors are provided with a presentation pack containing overview/highlights of GFH.

-All the members of the Board at the time of appointment should sign a Directors contract, which contains the terms of the appointment, duties and responsibilities of the members, membership and time commitment, conflicts of interest, resignation and termination, confidentiality of information, requirement for the completion of professional development trainings and other details which the members have to abide by during their tenure of being member of the Board.
+All the members of the Board at the time of appointment should sign a Directors contract, which contains the terms of the appointment, duties and responsibilities of the members, membership and time commitment, conflicts of interest, resignation and termination, confidentiality of information, requirement for the completion of professional development trainings and other details which the Board of Directors must abide by during their tenure.

-Furthermore, all Board members are required to attend a minimum of fifteen (15) hours of continuous professional development training annually in line with the requirements of the Training and Competency Module of the CBB Rulebook Volume 2.
+Furthermore, the Board of Directors are required to attend a minimum of fifteen (15) hours of professional development training per annum in line with the requirements of the Training and Competency Module of the CBB Rulebook Volume 2.